 - Flurocarbon containing semiconductor based OFETs have been widely demonstrated to be n-type transistors: understanding the underlying mechanism for this phenomenon could lead to new and exciting developments in the field.

 This themed issue in PCCP aims to provide new physical chemistry insights into these and other questions, providing a better understanding of how and why current devices function.
 Such knowledge and understanding will be essential in the quest to further enhance the efficiency of OFETs.

 - Manuscripts can be submitted in any reasonable format using our online submissions service.

-- You should indicate upon submission that your manuscript is intended for this themed issue.
+- Please indicate upon submission that your manuscript is intended for this themed issue.

-The deadline for submissions to the themed issue is 16th May 2014, although submissions before this date are of course welcomed.
+- The deadline for submissions to the themed issue is the 2nd June 2014, although submissions before this date are of course welcomed.